 Why the Test is Performed

-Your doctor will order this test if you have signs of porphyria or other disorders that can cause abnormal urine porphyrins.
+Your provider will order this test if you have signs of porphyria or other disorders that can cause abnormal urine porphyrins.

 Normal results vary depending on the type of porphyrin tested.
-In general, for a 24-hour urine test, the range is about 20 to 120 µg/L (25 to 144 nmol/L).
+In general, for a 24-hour urine test of total porphyrins, the range is about 20 to 120 µg/L (25 to 144 nmol/L).